rootmos/h/README.md

 multiplayer game?
 Or she obfuscates it in the game's log file and exclaims:
 "Oh the game crashed, why don't you send me the logs?"

-But Alice's intentions might only go as far as [griefing](https://en.wikipedia.org/wiki/Griefing), and she will try to `os.remove` your access tokens.
+Alice's intentions might only go as far as [griefing](https://en.wikipedia.org/wiki/Griefing), and she will try to `os.remove` your access tokens.
-(Alice: try removing Chrome/Firefox cookies as well.
+Alice, try removing Chrome/Firefox cookies as well.
-This would definitely lose me my sunny disposition.)
+This would definitely lose me my sunny disposition.

 Removing files map to the [`unlink`](https://man.archlinux.org/man/unlink.2) syscall.
-Certainly it commonly makes sense to reject that syscall, but a plausible scenario is using `unlink` is to remove intermediately created files (during compilation or other).
+Certainly it commonly makes sense to reject it, but a plausible scenario is using `unlink` is to remove intermediately created files (during compilation maybe).

 So what do we do about Alice's intent to remove your `with-blood-sweat-and-tears.doc` file?